-The days are getting longer and heating up.
-In some parts of the country, that means hot (it’s already hit near 110 degrees fahrenheit in Arizona this year), making air conditioning a “must have” for any type of indoor comfort.
-In fact, high temperatures can even be deadly: the CDC reports that more than 600 people in the United States are killed by extreme heat every year.
-So this means that air conditioning is a necessity for rental properties, not just an amenity, right?
+High temperatures can even be deadly: the CDC reports that more than 600 people in the United States are killed by extreme heat every year.
+So, what are renter’s rights to air conditioning — it’s more of a necessity for rental properties, not just an amenity, right?
 It’s not so simple.

 Landlord-tenant law is complex, even when it comes to something simple like air conditioning.
 The law varies widely from state to state, so it’s a good idea to brush up on your state’s regulations if you have concerns.
 For example, in Arizona, tenants have rights when it comes to having working air conditioning in their rental unit.
 However, if they have any issues, they must notify the landlord in writing and take several other formal steps in order to take advantage of the law.

 In some states, air conditioning is not a requirement, but most require that the property be “habitable.”
 In Oregon, if a landlord doesn’t take care of important repairs, tenants may have several options, including the right to withhold rent or “repair and deduct.”
 In Texas, a landlord’s responsibility is to “repair or remedy” any condition that “materially affects the physical health and safety of an ordinary tenant.”

 The short answer is: it depends.
 Even though the language varies, it’s clear that there are usually regulations in place to protect tenants.
 Each state has different regulations and circumstances to consider — someone living in a hot state like Arizona is more likely to need A/C than someone living in, say, Oregon or Montana.
 So, each state’s living conditions can affect what a landlord is required to do.